flaviusm/TT_PyDownload/README.md

 Purpose
 =======
-This TT purpose is to guide you through all the necessary steps that are required before you can start automatically download most popular multimedia softwares using a Python script.
+This TT purpose is to guide you through all the necessary steps that are required before you can start to automatically download the most popular multimedia softwares using a Python script.

 Requirements
 ============